 It’s wise to book ahead in high season (December-January), as Alleppey is super popular with local and foreign tourists alike.
 Kerala is one of India’s hottest destinations, after all!

 Yay transparency!
 There are affiliate links in this post.
-If you book a stay with one of our links, we’ll make a small commission at no extra cost to you.
-Never fear, we only recommend places we’ve used or would use ourselves.
-We’re good people, we promise!
+If you book something with one of my links, I’ll make a small commission at no extra cost to you.

 23 thoughts on “In photos: the backwaters of Alleppey, Kerala”

 good infos and images ,pls also suggest ocal life backwater area and scenic and aesthetic places like nedumudy

 Hi Alex!
 The guesthouse links aren’t working.
 Monkey Republic seems to have closed down and I had to google Lotus separately.

 Ack, that’s not good!
 Thank you for letting me know.
 I’ve updated the list with the guesthouses I recommend these days 🙂

 Great write up.
 Kerala is famous for it’s beaches and backwaters.All images are extremely beautiful.

 Fantastic !!..
 One Of The Best Kerala Tourism Places I have ever visited there is -Venattukadu , A rural backwater village, For more please search on Youtube you will get several videos…